bakeruki/Markbook/README.md

 - Ability to edit students.

 Change their names, ect.
-- Course Info Pane

-Window that shows the information about the course, such as number of students, course median, ect.
 - Adding assignments

 You will be able to create assignments, and then specify the score that the student got on that assignment, which will affect their grade average.